EIT-team/Balloon_Catheter_Sizing/README.md

   1. Get models vtu in right directory
   2. Run with 22 electrodes for 9FR, 34 electrodes for 14FR, 38 electrodes for 16FR (use corresponding protocol excel file)
 - Surface electrodes Netgen:
-  1. Run with 16 electrodes if electrodes placed with 2*pi (this does not work for 16FR) or 8 electrodes if electrodes placed with pi (use corresponding protocol excel file)
+  1. Run with 8 electrodes per ring pi (equivalent to 16 electrodes 2pi as only interested in 90-degree-sector); 4 electrodes per ring pi (equivalent to 8 electrodes 2pi); 2 electrodes per ring pi (use corresponding protocol excel file)
 - Sensitivity analysis calculating Jacobian and observing on ParaView